bjfssd757/Netter/README.md

 # Netter

-CLI is a tool for quick and easy server startup!
+Netter is a CLI tool for fast and easy server startup!